MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/accounts.md

 * **App**: You can filter for any API connected app being used by accounts in your organization.
 * **Domain**: Enables you to filter for users in specific domains.
-* **Groups**: Enables you to filter for members of user groups in Cloud App Security - both built-in user groups and imported user groups.
+* **Groups**: Enables you to filter for members of user groups in Defender for Cloud Apps - both built-in user groups and imported user groups.
 * **Instance**: Enables you to filter for members of a specific app instance.
 * **Last seen**: The **last seen** filter enables you to find accounts that are dormant and whose users haven't performed any activities in a while.
 * **Organization**: Enables you to filter for members of specific organizational groups defined in your connected apps.